 Drawing and Measuring a Sewing Pattern

-- Draw out the pictures in rough draft form on a piece of paper, including your measurements.
+- Draw out the pictures in rough draft form on a piece of paper, including the project measurements.

 - Transfer the measurements, with a basic writing pen or marking pencil, on your choice of pattern tracing paper/cloth as mentioned above.
 Do this for each pattern piece you need to make.
 (Marker will leak thru this paper, so be sure to NOT use a permanent marker-been there done that!)